dotexe1337/LFSInstaller/README.md

-# KernelSmith - Linux From Scratch Distribution-Independent Installer Framework
+# LinuxISO - Linux From Scratch Distribution-Independent Installer Framework

-DistroGen is a distribution-independent system installer, with an advanced partiionining feature for both manual and automated partitioning operations.
-DistroGen is designed to be a customizable by distribution maintainers without the need for cumbersome patching, thanks to third-party branding and external modules.
+LinuxISO is a distribution-independent system installer, with an advanced partiionining feature for both manual and automated partitioning operations.
+LinuxISO is designed to be a customizable by distribution maintainers without the need for cumbersome patching, thanks to third-party branding and external modules.
 ----------------------------------------------------------------------------------------------------------------------------

 ## Description